Charles O. Pfeil

 Charles Oscar Pfeil (9 April 1871 – 2 December 1927) was an American architect and golfer, primarily based in Memphis, Tennessee (USA), during the first third of the twentieth century.
-He formed one half of the prominent Memphis architectural firm Pfeil and Awsumb with his colleague George Awsumb between 1919 and his death.
+He formed the prominent Memphis architectural firm Pfeil and Awsumb with his colleague George Awsumb between 1919 and his death.

 Life and architectural career

 Pfeil was of German descent, and born in Jacksonville, Illinois, in April 1871 on a farm, one of eleven children.
 He attended high school in Jacksonville and then Brown's College in Jacksonville until 1888, before enrolling in the agricultural program at Kansas State Mechanical College.
 He was not enthused by farming, and in 1891 transferred to the University of Illinois's College of Architecture, graduating in 1893.
 In subsequent years Pfeil worked for various architectural firms in Peoria, Chicago, and St. Louis before moving to Memphis in 1903.

 Memphis was where Pfeil finally left his mark.
 He formed a partnership with George M. Shaw, with whom he designed the Tennessee Trust Building (1906), later the Union & Planters Bank, and since 2002 the Madison Hotel.
 Together they also designed the Chamber of Commerce Building (1910), supposedly inspired by the designs of famed Chicago-based architect Louis H. Sullivan.
-Pfeil's other work included the William R. Moore Dry Goods Company and an addition to the Gayoso Hotel, originally built in 1899.
-On this project he apparently collaborated with Professor Newton Wells at the University of Illinois for the lobby's mural decorations, which one source called Memphis's "only real works of public art."
+Pfeil's other work included the William R. Moore Dry Goods Company and an addition to the rebuilt 1899 Gayoso Hotel.
+On this project he apparently collaborated with Professor Newton Alonzo Wells at the University of Illinois for the lobby's mural decorations, which one source called Memphis's "only real works of public art."

 Pfeil remained in partnership with Shaw until 1912, when the two evidently went their separate ways.
 He was asked to design numerous houses for private citizens in Memphis, including P.P.
 Williams, John R. Pepper and Walter Lane Smith.
 In 1919, Pfeil asked Chicago-based architect George Awsumb, a fellow alum of the University of Illinois (though much later than Pfeil) whom Pfeil probably knew from his stint in the Windy City, to collaborate with him on the competition design for the Memphis Market Hall and City Auditorium, which the two of them won.
 Awsumb relocated to Memphis, where he an Pfeil formally merged their practices as Pfeil & Awsumb.
 The two would remain partners until Pfeil's death in 1927.
 Over the next eight years, they continued the work that Pfeil had undertaken, designing the Dermon Building (1925), still one of Memphis' prominent downtown office buildings, two high schools, and the Idlewild Presbyterian Church (1926–28).